mch3rry/mch3rry.github.io/doulas.md

 <br>

-Maison Doula offers a comprehensive doula care package including:
+Maison Doula offers a comprehensive doula care package that includes:
 - Two prenatal and two postpartum visits
 - On-call for your birth, starting at 37 weeks
 - Continuous labour and birth support